David Stewart – Chairman

-Neil is the Development and IT Director for a leading Nottingham technology business with over twenty years IT experience.
-Neil’s been involved with FunDays for just over a year, with the remit of transforming the FunDays website with modernisation, additional functionality and information, to make it more informative and engaging for all.
+Neil is the Development and IT Director for a leading Nottingham technology business with 25 years IT experience.
+Neil’s been involved with FunDays since 2017, with the primary remit of transforming the FunDays website with modernisation, additional functionality and information, to make it more informative and engaging for all.

 Jane taught in special education from 1981.
 Recently retired as headteacher of a Nottinghamshire special school, Jane is currently serving as a Governor of another special school.
 Whilst a headteacher, the school was a recipient of many FunDays grants to support their summer schools and could see the benefits this had for pupils and their families.
 Young people were able to maintain skills, routines and friendships which were so important to their wellbeing.
 Jane recently joined the board of trustees of FunDays to help continue this work, so that more children and young people with learning difficulties across Nottinghamshire would be able to benefit from the support of FunDays.